Order of Service

 Normally we do not pass a plate around during the service (though we do at All-Age Services and one or two other big services).
 Instead, there is a plate either just by the doors into church, or a little way up the aisle inside the church and you are invited to leave your donations here.
 The plate is taken up to the altar and the money blessed later as part of the service.

 An important part of most of our services is Communion.
-At Holy Trinity we invite all people, no matter which church or denomination they belong to, or even if they don’t belong to any church or denomination at all, to come forward to the communion rail to receive the body and blood of Christ.
+At Holy Trinity we invite all people, to come forward to the communion rail to receive the body and blood of Christ.

 If you would rather not come forwards for communion, simply remain in your seat.